imagemin/jpegoptim-bin/readme.md

 ## About

-[jpegoptim](http://pmt.sourceforge.net/jpegoptim/) Node.js wrapper that optimize PNG images.
+[jpegoptim](http://pmt.sourceforge.net/jpegoptim/) Node.js wrapper that optimize JPEG images.

 > jpegoptim is a utility for optimizing JPEG files.
 It provides lossless optimization (based on optimizing the Huffman tables) and "lossy" optimization based on setting a maximum quality factor.